Skip to main content

 Nutrigenomics the Science of Food as Information

 Nutrigenomics is the study of how nutrients communicate with our genes.
 Specific food components can directly influence the epigenetic machinery, thereby altering hormonal balance.
 This moves nutrition from a simple caloric equation to a sophisticated signaling system.
-A diet designed to mitigate a genetic predisposition to is built on providing both the essential building blocks for hormones and the specific micronutrients that optimize their genetic expression.
+A diet designed to mitigate a genetic predisposition to hormonal imbalance is built on providing both the essential building blocks for hormones and the specific micronutrients that optimize their genetic expression.

 For instance, steroid hormones, including testosterone, estrogen, and cortisol, are all synthesized from cholesterol.
 A diet severely deficient in healthy fats can limit the raw material available for their production.
 Beyond this foundational requirement, specific micronutrients act as critical cofactors in hormonal pathways.